One of the most common concerns for injured workers is that opting for a worker’s compensation might affect their social security retirement benefits.

 If you think about it, their concerns are not unfounded.
 After all, worker’s compensation can affect your Social Security Disability Benefits.

 So, does workers’ compensation affect your Social Security Retirement Benefits?
-The answer might be more complicated than a simple “yes” or “no.” To start, let’s look at how retirement benefits are computed.
+Yes, it can.
+But the answer is more complicated than just a simple “yes” or “no”.
+To start, you need to understand how social security retirement is computed.

 Social security retirement benefits in the US are computed using the “credit” system.
 When you work, social security taxes are deducted from your pay.
 These taxes earn you corresponding social security credits.